-His carbonara, cacio e unto (the original name for pasta alla Gricia) and the stewed oxtail are truly amazing.
-I love the fried eel, or the herring, sweetbreads and spongecake antipasto.
-The gnocchi alla matriciana (served only on Thursdays) are definitely the best in Rome, and should absolutely not be missed.
+His carbonara, “cacio e unto” (the original name for Gricia) and the stewed oxtail are amazing.
+I love L’Arcangelo’s fried eel, or the herring, sweetbreads and spongecake appetizer.
+The gnocchi alla matriciana (served exclusively on Thursdays) are universally known as the best in Rome, and should absolutely not be overlooked.

-Wise palates also flock here for the slabs of foie gras served on Plasmon biscuits (the type fed in milk to Italian infants) and crumbled candy; or the mackerel on potato cream; and the quintessential offal queen: tripe, cooked in tomato sauce with mint and pecorino cheese.
+Wise palates also flock here for the handsome slabs of foie gras served on Plasmon biscuits (the type fed in milk to Italian infants) and crumbled candy; or the mackerel served on thin potato cream; or the quintessential offal queen: tripe, cooked in tomato sauce with mint and dusted with salty pecorino cheese.

 As far as desserts go, the citrus custard bigné and the bizarre yet incredibly tasty liquid white chocolate with capers, candied ginger and olive oil, definitely win the gold.